dmayes403/timesheet_walkthrough/unit-08/pt1-template-driven-forms.md

 ![](img/add_employee_update.png)

 Next, let's create the body of the table where we will be inputing employee hours.
-Add the next bit of html directly below the `<thead>` element in the `timesheet.component.html` file.
+Add the next bit of HTML directly below the `<thead>` element in the `timesheet.component.html` file.

 ```
 <tbody>